mrzahaki/VHDL/VHDL/barrel shifter/README.md

 important note: left and right directions are valid for (n downto m) descending type operations note that for ascending type range the shift directions are reversed

-note: All functions and components are designed so that the number of bits in the input lines is flexible.
+Note: All functions and components are designed so that the number of bits in the input lines is flexible.

-note: as described above you can change the number of input line's bits with generic ports in defined components.
+Note: as described above you can change the number of input line's bits with generic ports in defined components.

+Note: The std_mux package contains an n * n multiplexer (multiplexer with arbitrary number of inputs).

 components:

     std_brshift	standard barrel right shifter		(note shift number can be a variable argument)(synthesizable)